 Teams will score by normal baseball rules, except that no team will be able to score more than 5 runs in an inning except under the following circumstances:

 Teams may score an unlimited amount of runs in the 6th or final inning, unless the 5-run rule was used against the opposing team in an earlier inning or used fewer times than the opposing team (As an example, to clarify, if Team A has had two innings capped at 5 runs and Team B has had one inning capped at 5 runs, then Team B may not score unlimited runs in the final inning.
 The “final inning is determined by time constraints, darkness or weather.
 The home plate umpire will decide upon the last inning.
 The umpire’s judgment is not to be questioned as it sets a poor example.
-If, however, the managers do not agree upon the final inning because of an unexpected occurrence (i.e. unexpected weather or a longer than expected inning), then the “unlimited run” rule may not apply.
+If, however, the managers did not agree upon the final inning because of an unexpected occurrence (i.e. unexpected weather or a longer than expected inning), then the “unlimited run” rule may not apply.

 There is a 10 run mercy rule after 4 complete innings (or 3 1/2 innings if the home team is leading) of play.
 See Little League Rule Book for details.